codeinthehole/nurl/README.md

-# URLs - Simple URL objects for node.js
+# nURL - A simple URL object for node.js

 This module provides a simple URL object that provides a clean, easy-to-use interface to accessing a URLs values as well as for creating and manipulating URLs.
 Each URL object is